iits-consulting/otc-terraform-template/README.md

   * Click on _Code_
   * Clone the repository

+2. Next step is to create a fork for the ArgoCD project.
+Please go to this link: https://github.com/iits-consulting/otc-infrastructure-charts-template
+* Click on _Use this template_
+* Click on _Create a new repository_
+    * choose a repository name
+    * select _Private_ repository

+3. Create now a Github Access Token of your Fork for the repo from step 2.
+It is needed for ArgoCD to be able to pull information from there
+    * Click [here](https://github.com/settings/tokens?type=beta) to do that
+    * Select _Only select repositories_ and choose your fork of the infrastructure-charts
+    * Permissions
+        * Contents -> Read-Only
+        * Commit Status -> Read-Only

 4. You should have got an E-Mail with your credentials the format looks like this

    ![credentials.png](documentation%2Fcredentials.png)
-5. Docker Account
-   * To avoid the [docker rate limit problem](https://docs.docker.com/docker-hub/download-rate-limit/#:~:text=Docker%20Hub%20limits%20the%20number,pulls%20per%206%20hour%20period) you need to create a docker.io account first or use your existing credentials/token.
-       If you don't have a docker account you can create a free one [here](https://hub.docker.com/signup/)
-6. Adjust the .envrc and my-secrets.sh file.
+5. Adjust the .envrc and my-secrets.sh file.
 The .envrc is needed to set environment variables which are used by terraform or by the otc-auth cli tool
    * replace all "REPLACE_ME" Placeholder with the correct values
    * source the updated .envrc file like this "source .envrc"